FAQs about Polytunnels

 Alternatively visit www.polytunnels.co.uk - a site dedicated to all the things about polytunnel construction.
 You'll find numerous videos relating to the construction of our polytunnels - typical movies show the method used to assemble doors, hoops, foundations and most importantly the method we employ when fitting the cover.

 You'll need several basic items of equipment - spade, tape measure, pegs and string for marking out, lump hammer, a drill and metal bits.
 Also spanners - or even better a socket set - both Philips and flat headed screwdrivers, scissors or a Stanley knife, hammer and saw.
 A step ladder will also come in handy.
+When it comes to fitting the polythene cover, check out our windy weather forecast map...An invaluable tool!

 Here is another short video of the very same Polytunnel still battling against the elements 2 and a half years later complete with the same polythene cover, no problems so far!
 Standing up better than the piano.